arindal1/Dogs-Vs-Cats-Classifier/AboutTheCode.md

 2. Preprocess an input image for prediction.
 3. Use the model to predict whether the image contains a dog or a cat.

+## About MobileNet V2

+MobileNetV2 is a deep learning architecture designed for efficient and lightweight image classification and feature extraction tasks, particularly suited for mobile and embedded devices with limited computational resources.
+It is a successor to the original MobileNetV1 architecture and is known for its high efficiency and accuracy trade-off.

+Key features of MobileNetV2 include:

+1. **Depthwise Separable Convolutions:** MobileNetV2 employs depthwise separable convolutions, which decompose the standard convolution operation into two separate layers: depthwise convolution and pointwise convolution.
+This significantly reduces computational complexity while maintaining good accuracy.

+2. **Inverted Residuals:** MobileNetV2 introduces inverted residuals, which involve using a bottleneck architecture with a narrow pointwise convolution followed by a wider pointwise convolution.
+This reduces the number of parameters and computations while enhancing the model's ability to learn.

+3. **Linear Bottlenecks:** The bottlenecks in MobileNetV2 use linear activation functions instead of non-linear activation functions like ReLU.
+This helps in retaining more information in the network and improving the model's efficiency.

+4. **Multiple Scales:** MobileNetV2 has built-in support for multiple input sizes, allowing the model to adapt to various image resolutions without retraining.
+This is particularly useful for applications where images of different sizes need to be processed.

+5. **Efficient Network Design:** MobileNetV2 focuses on striking a balance between model size, speed, and accuracy.
+This design philosophy makes it well-suited for real-time or resource-constrained scenarios.

 ## Lets understand the Code